jeongyoonlee/dotfiles/python-dev.md

 $ python -m ipykernel install --user --name tf2.4 --display-name "Python 3.7 (TF2.4)"
 ```

+### Using the NVidia docker image
+Follow the instruction from the Tensorflow website [here](https://www.tensorflow.org/install/docker)

 ## Jupyter Notebook on a Remote Server

 ### From a remote server